 ModelConverterX - FS9/FSX

 Library Creator XML is a graphical interface for creating libraries.
 It allows you to easily add, update and delete model files.
-For FS9 it creates the GUIDs (in FSX the GUID is part o the model file).
-After you have assembled all objects, Library Creator XML will generate the XML code and compile the BGL file.
+For FS9 it creates the GUIDs (in FSX the GUID is part of the model file).
+After you have assembled all the objects, Library Creator XML will generate the XML code and compile the BGL file.

 * Aircraft type used by the user